A Dyson Brownian motion model for weak measurements in chaotic quantum systems: Inverse-Wishart Ensemble

 with the rescaled eigenvalues $\tilde a = a/2n$.
 The endpoints of $f_{\mathrm{MP}}$ are defined by $\tilde a_\pm = (1\ \pm\sqrt{m/n})^2$.

 It is then possible to derive the inverse-Wishart ensemble of matrices $B = A^{-1}$.
-In terms of the eigenvalues $b_i = a_i^{-1}$, one simply has to find the distribution: \be \ee or, in matrix terms
+In terms of the eigenvalues $b_i = a_i^{-1}$, one simply has to find the distribution as follows: \be \ee or, in matrix terms

 So it is easy to see that for $n=2$, we have $m=1$ which does not fulfill the condition $m\geq n$.
-The inverse-Marcenko-Pastur distribution for the eigenvalues of an inverse-Wishart matrix simply reads, following from Eq.~\eqref{eq:f_MP}:
+The inverse-Marchenko--Pastur distribution for the eigenvalues of an inverse-Wishart matrix simply reads, following from Equation~\eqref{eq:f_MP}: